ianallannz/vote/about.md

 To round things off, here's how I see the world; the things that deep down you probably know to be true but the incentives in the system, and what you're told isn't possible, makes you try to believe otherwise:

-- Critical thinking means being the most critical of your own thinking - "strong opinions, weakly held".
+- Critical thinking means being the most critical of your own thinking.
-- The economy is a subset of the environment.
+- The economy is a subset of our environment.
 - Biodiversity loss *really* matters.
-- Negative externalities need to be built into the cost of doing business.
+- Negative externalities need to be built into the cost.
 - Living conditions will keep getting worse unless we address rapidly increasing inequality; it’s not about envy, it’s about a civil society.
 - The pursuit of things never satisfies, but it's hard to know when it's enough.
 - Social media and gaming are net-negatives to society and we must break free.